Unit 1: Anthropological Perspectives

 Dethroning Miss America, Roxane Gay, Smithsonian, 2018

-Me Too Anthropology, Elizabeth Beckmann, A Sussex University Anthropology Blog, 2017
+Me Too Anthropology, Elizabeth Beckmann, Culture and Capitalism: A Sussex University Anthropology Blog, 2017

 As an anthropologist considers her reluctance to disclose her own experiences of sexual abuse, she reflects on the fact that she has elicited the same kinds of stories from informants while doing fieldwork.
 Even as she realizes that keeping traumatic events to oneself is an absolutely valid coping mechanism, she also has come to understand that anthropology and anthropologists can share the weight of such a burden and give voice to those that still feel unable to do this for themselves.